FHP Probes Death Of Pittsburgh Steelers Quarterback Dwayne Haskins On I-595

 At the school’s stadium, a jersey with his number 7 hangs on the gate of the Horseshoe symbolizing their Rose Bowl victory in 2018.

 Head football coach Ryan Day said, “There is a group of our players who played with Dwayne, and they are hurting.
 Certainly, our prayers go out to his entire family.
 It’s hard to wrap your mind around this.
 He was such a young person with a big heart.
 When I think about Dwayne, I think about the compassion he had for his team and all his friends.
 He always took the time after practice to be around family members.
 You just saw somebody who enjoyed others and uplifted others.
-He had an infectious smile and an old soul about him that gave people a gift through football.”MORE NEWS: Parkland Father Manuel Oliver Attends Biden Speech On New 'Ghost Gun' Crackdown
+He had an infectious smile and an old soul about him that gave people a gift through football.”MORE NEWS: Florida Teen Dead After Exchanging Gunshots With Another While Wearing Body Armor

 He said a tribute was planned for him that could happen as early as Saturday.